cozy/cozy-client-js/docs/README.md

 `cozy.client.data.delete(doctype, doc )` will erase the document from the database.

-It returns a promise which will resolve when the document has been deleted.
+It returns a promise which will be resolved when the document has been deleted.

-If the document does not exist, the promise will reject with an error.
-If the document current `_rev` does not match the passed one, it means there is a conflict and the promise reject with an error.
+If the document does not exist, the promise will be rejected with an error.
+If the document current `_rev` does not match the passed one, it means there is a conflict and the promise is rejected with an error.

 - `doctype` is a string specifying the [doctype](#doctypes--permissions)
 - `doc` is an object with *at least* the fields `_id` and `_rev` containing the identifier and revision of the file you want to destroy.